webix-hub/docs/data/desktop/scroll_control.md

 ##Webix Custom Scroll

+{{note
+The feature is available in **Webix Pro** version only.
+}}

-**Webix Pro** version offers custom scrollbars to replace native browser ones.
+Webix offers custom scrollbars to replace native browser ones.
 The advantages are as follows:

 - semi-transparent thin grey bars feature neat design;
 - the bars are initially and hidden appear only when scrolling movement is detected on the page (provided scrolling is enabled).